fathom820/fathom820/README.md

 I've developed several "complete" projects over the years, most of which I have ported over to GitHub for easy viewing.
 They can be viewed in my `Repositories` section.

 ### Current
 - (2021) Arcana, a text-based fighting game with a linear storyline.
+Currently being built in Java.

 ### Past
 - (2018) [Breakout](https://breakout.michaelfrank.repl.co/), an implementation of Atari Breakout.
 Built with HTML, CSS, and JavaScript.